A detailed guide to one of France’s most charming towns. This is my guide to Colmar in winter…

 Colmar is a fairy tale town in France and is one of the most magical places I’ve ever been.
 With cobbled streets, canals, and half-timbered buildings in rainbow colours, it feels like you’ve fallen asleep and woken up in the middle of a Disney movie.

-But what about when you visit Colmar in winter?
-Well, ’tis the season when the magic hits a whole new level.
-Colmar really knows how to do the festive season in style.
+But what about visiting Colmar in winter?
+Well, that’s the season when the magic hits a whole new level.
+Colmar knows how to do the festive season in style.

 You only have to look up at some of those charming wooden houses to see what I mean.
 Wooden shutters are adorned with stars and snowflakes.
 Windows are dressed with felted snow and strings of lights.
-Wrapped parcels are positioned in front – not to mention the plushy penguins, polar bears, seals, and other cutesy winter characters.
+Wrapped-up parcels and plushy winter characters are placed on the roof, the windows, and wherever else there’s space.

 This is my guide to experiencing Colmar in winter…